-Graduate students enrolled in undergraduate courses must complete a form available in the Office of Graduate Studies and receive permission from their department chair.
+Graduate students enrolled in undergraduate courses must complete the "Out of Career" permission form available in the Graduate Studies Office and receive permission from their department chair and the University director of Graduate Studies.
 Graduate students taking undergraduate courses should be aware that such courses are considered "out of career" and might not count toward eligibility for financial assistance or the calculation of full-time status.
 Although graduate students taking undergraduate courses will receive a grade for the coursework, they will not receive quality points; the absence of quality points may negatively impact the ability of the student to count the course(s) for credit when seeking licensure or certification.
 It is the responsibility of the student to determine how the course will affect his/her status and future plans.
-Students should contact the Office of Graduate Studies if they have questions.
+Students should contact the Graduate Studies Office if they have questions.
+Students may not earn an undergraduate degree while earning a graduate degree.